-Now since the location is far away from the location of the visitor of the website, the packet will take some more time as compared to a visitor who is near the server location and hence they will have to wait for more amount of time to get the data from the server.
+Since the location is far from the location of the visitor of the website, the packet will take some more time as compared to a visitor who is near the server location.
+Hence, they will have to wait for more amount of time to get the data from the server.

 High page load times result in lower search engine rankings

-So, Content Delivery Networks or CDN are used to mirror the cache of the page on servers that are situated around the world and then when a visitor wants to access your web page, they will be served through the server that is nearest to the location.
+CDN is used to mirror the cache of the page on servers that are situated around the world.
+Then when a visitor wants to access your web page, they will be served through the server that is nearest to the location.

 This can easily lower down the page load times to a great extent.
 These CDN services are provided by various companies around the world and you can choose one that you think will be suitable for you.

-All in all we can say that the location of the server does matter when it comes to shared hosting but not so much.
+All in all, we can say that the location of the server does matter.
+Especially when it comes to shared hosting but not so much.
 Since each and every day we see the ISPs pushing the limits to provide higher internet speeds, the page load times are definitely going to increase.

-But we should also remember that a good web design is the one that works on all system equally and hence solutions like CDN can make the whole experience a little bit better.
+But we should also remember that good web design is the one that works on all system equally.
+Hence, solutions like CDN can make the whole experience a little bit better.